Jamie956/Jamie956.github.io/post/java.md

   `if (anObject instanceof Comparable) { . . . } `

-- Although you cannot put instance felds or static methods in an interface, you can supply constants in them.
+- Although you cannot put instance fields or static methods in an interface, you can supply constants in them.
 For example:

   ```java
   public interface Powered extends Moveable{